Fu Dongju: Later life

 Fu Dong was not affected by the Cultural Revolution.
 From 1982 to 1995, she was seconded to Xinhua News Agency's Hong Kong bureau as Deputy Director of the Editorial Department, and she used her special status to contact the descendants of many senior Kuomintang generals to brief them on the changes that have taken place since China's reform and opening-up. in 1995, she left the people's daily.
 Fu Dong was a member of the 8th, 9th and 10th CPCC national committees.
-On the 23rd of April, 1997, Yizhi died from a heart attack.
+On 23 April 1997, Yizhi died from a heart attack.

 Fu Dong's home was located in Chongwenmen, Beijing, where she lived with her unmarried brother Fu Ruiyan. the house is decorated by the public.
-Fu Dong suffered from a variety of diseases and illnesses in her later years, but due to the fact that she was a retired cadren, medical expenses were fully reimbursed in accordance with the provisions of the state.
+Fu Dong suffered from a variety of diseases and illnesses in her later years, but due to the fact that she was a retired cadre, medical expenses were fully reimbursed in accordance with the provisions of the state.